13 November 2020

 What links Siniša Mihajlović’s new book to the death of a six month old child migrant as they were trying to cross the Mediterranean with their mother?
 All of our stories are connected.
 The coach’s book “The match of my life” is a great example of honest communication.
 He talks about how a near-death experience showed him the value in things he previously took for granted.
 When he risked losing it, he finally saw how precious and fragile it was.
 While this happens, in other parts of the world, other people are dying in the hope of becoming visible, perhaps they die because they are invisible.

-Solitude is a consequence of being invisible: you don’t feel alone when you are alone, you feel alone when you feel invisible.
-In fact, you can feel alone even when you’re living with someone else: it happens when you become invisible to each other.
+You don’t feel alone when you are alone, you feel alone when you feel invisible.
+In fact, you can feel alone even when you’re living with someone else.
+It happens when you become invisible to each other and stop all forms of honest communication.
 Love, even love that lasts a lifetime, is a look.
 It’s about accepting what we see, forcing ourselves to welcome even the things we find tiring – because our brains save energy when we don’t see anything new.
-We tend to lean towards the things we know and resist change that is presented to us.
+We tend to lean towards the things we know.
+We resist change when it presents itself.

 Keeping your eyes open is tiring.
 So when others look at us, when they see us, we feel reassured.
 If we feel seen, it’s a confirmation that we exist, and this enriches our perceptions of ourselves.